If you are interested in running for the IAPS Executive Committee, this page will give you an idea of what to expect.

 What to expect at the AGM:

-- During the AGM on 12 August 2017, you will be able to defend your candidacy and the AGM might ask questions.
+- At the end of the second day of the AGM (August 7th 2022), you will be able to defend your candidacy and the AGM might ask questions.
+Then members vote using IAPS’ electronic voting machine and the election results will be announced during the AGM.

-What to expect right after the AGM (if elected):
+What to expect after the AGM (if elected):

 What to expect during the year:

 - Each EC member gets at an email account via Google for Non-Profits.
-Through this service, you will also be able to upload documents, have meeting etc.
+Through this service, you will also be able to upload documents, have meetings, etc.

-- At some point during the year, you must visit the IAPS headquarters in Mulhouse.
-We share them with the European Physical Society which is always happy to host us.
-The Mulhouse meeting is usually held at some point before New Year’s as an extended weekend where the EC can work more focused and get to know each other a little better.
+- At some point during the year, you should visit the IAPS headquarters in Mulhouse.
+We share our headquarters with the European Physical Society, who is always happy to host us.
+The Mulhouse meeting is usually held at some point before New Year’s as an extended weekend where the EC can work more focused and get to know each other better.

 - Making decisions: What you are here for.
 Both in and out of meetings, making things happen is of course a key part of the job.